Learning to Generate Chairs, Tables and Cars with Convolutional Networks: Experiments

-The model which was trained with a variational bound objective (as described in Appendix A) directly allows us to sample from the assumed prior (a multivariate Gaussian distribution with unit covariance) and generate images from these draws.
-To that end we thus simply input random Gaussian noise into the network instead of using the FC-2 activations of the style stream.
+The model which was trained with a variational bound objective (as described in Appendix A) directly allows us to sample from the assumed prior (Gaussian with zero mean and unit covariance) and generate images from these draws.
+That is, we simply replace the FC2 activations of the style stream by random Gaussian noise.
 The results are shown in Figure~\ref{fig:random_chairs} (e)-(f).
 The difference between (e) and (f) is that in (e) the KL-divergence term in the loss function was weighted $10$ times higher than in (f).
 This leads to much more diverse chairs being generated.

-As a control in Figure~\ref{fig:random_chairs} (g)-(h) we also show chairs generated in the same way (but with adjusted standard deviations) from a network trained without the variational bound objective.
+As a control, in Figure~\ref{fig:random_chairs} (g)-(h) we also show chairs generated in the same way (but with adjusted standard deviations) from a network trained without the variational bound objective.
 While such a procedure is not guaranteed to result in any visually appealing images, since the hidden layer activations are not restricted to a particular regime during training, we found that it does result in sharp chair images.
 However, both for low (g) and high (h) standard deviations the generated chairs are not very diverse.

-Overall, we see that the the heuristics with combining several chairs and the variational-bound-based training lead to generating images of roughly similar quality and diversity.
+Overall, the heuristics with combining several chairs and the variational-bound-based training lead to generating images of roughly similar quality and diversity.
 However, the second approach is advantageous in that it allows generating images simply from a Gaussian distribution and it is more principled, potentially promising further improvement when better optimized or combined with other kinds of stochastic networks.